 Before we get to the list of foods, it is important we understand the science behind why we do what we do.

 It makes sense – doesn’t it?
 For those who eat, there also must be a system that removes the leftovers post the digestion process.
 A bowel movement is a major way our body discards the waste.
 It compacts the leftovers into a mass (what we call feces or stool) and passes it through the rectum and anus.
 Our bowel movement is an indicator of our general health.

-You might have three bowel movements in a week, or you might have three in a day.
+You might have seven to ten bowel movements in a week, or you might have two in a day.
 The patterns and frequency might change, but as far as everything else stays the same, this is a sign of good health.

 Before we get ahead, we have something interesting to share.
 You probably are not pooping the right way.
 Eh?
 The following image will tell you why.

-Well, that’s with the positioning.
-Which is one part of the equation.
+We are done with the positioning, which is one part of the equation.
 The other part is the intake.

 What Are The Foods That Make You Poop?

 Blanca Garcia, RDN, says, “High-fiber diets, consisting of fruits, vegetables, and whole grain products, have always been the game-changer – with regular exercise and enough fluid intake.
 Fruits that help best with constipation are apples, kiwis, prunes, pears, figs, sweet potatoes, and the list goes on.”